 - 2.1.
 Compulsory school age is the age when a child must be in school as per the definitions at the beginning of this policy.
 In Leicestershire "primary" aged children range from 4+ to 11+ and "secondary" aged children range from 11+ to 16. - 2.2.
 "Statutory walking distance" is measured using the method shown in Section 8 and by the shortest route (from home address to the nearest school gate) along which a child, accompanied as necessary, can walk with reasonable safety.
-If there is no such route, the local authority is required to provide free transport no matter what distance the child lives from the school. - 2.3.
+If there is no such route, the local authority is required to provide free transport no matter what distance the child lives from the school, where they are attending their nearest suitable school.
+Appendix 4 (frequently asked questions) provides example scenarios of a child's nearest school for transport eligibility purposes. - 2.3.
 The legal minimum for free transport to be provided is for pupils aged between 5 and 16 who live over the statutory walking distances, 2 miles for those up to age 8, and 3 miles for those over 8, from home to the nearest school (or educational placement).
 Note: for addresses around the borders of Leicestershire the nearest school may be in another local authority area.
 Free transport is provided, more generously, under this policy as follows: - for pupils aged between 4 and 16 years who live over the statutory walking distance of 2 miles for primary age (up to age 11) and 3 miles for secondary age (11 -16) from home to the nearest school (or educational placement).
 Note: for addresses around the borders of Leicestershire the nearest school may be in another local authority area and in addition to provide one of the following:

-free transport over the statutory distances (listed above) to the nearest Leicestershire school where the child lives in the catchment area of a frozen area school, only to that school.
+free transport over the statutory distances (listed above) to the nearest Leicestershire school where the child lives in the catchment area of a frozen area school, to that school.

 Note: where a child lives in a frozen area they will only be provided transport to the frozen area school or their nearest school.
 Where the nearest school is not the frozen school and is in another local authority area e.g. Leicester City, there will be no additional entitlement to any other Leicestershire school.

 - 2.4.
 When the nearest or nearest Leicestershire school is a school with a designated religious character, then the parent's religion or belief will be taken into consideration when assessing transport eligibility (also see paragraph 4). - 2.5.
-The eligibility test for transport purposes is undertaken at the same time as the normal school admissions round when places are allocated: which for transfers to secondary schools is during September and October with school place offers being sent to parents in early March.
+The eligibility test for transport purposes is undertaken at the same time as the normal school admissions round when places are allocated; which for transfers to secondary schools is during September and October with school place offers being sent to parents in early March.
 Where parents apply late i.e. after the published closing date for applications for admission, eligibility to free transport is assessed for the school(s) applied for taking into account available places in the nearest schools at that point of allocation (also see paragraph 2.9). - 2.6.
 For the normal school admissions round, unless there are exceptional circumstances, it is generally assumed that each of your nearest, nearest Leicestershire and/or frozen Leicestershire schools will have space to accommodate your child. - 2.7.
-During the normal school admissions round, if parents choose to apply for a place for their child at a school that is not the nearest or nearest Leicestershire/frozen school as their first preference and instead apply for another preferred school then the child will have no transport entitlement to that preferred school (on the basis that space would have been available at the nearest or nearest Leicestershire/frozen school at the time of allocation and there would have been a reasonable opportunity to secure a place had parents made this their first preference). - 2.8.
-During the normal admissions round if an application for a place at the nearest or nearest Leicestershire/frozen school is refused, transport may then be provided to the next nearest school with space.
-However, in order to qualify for transport to the next nearest school with space, parents must have listed the nearest or nearest Leicestershire/frozen school as one of their preferences and been refused a place at that school.
+During the normal school admissions round, if parents wish to be assessed for free school transport, they must include their nearest or nearest Leicestershire / frozen school as one of their preferences when applying for school places.
+It does not need to be their first preference.